GiancarmeloPittala/giancarmelopittala.github.io/content/blog/articles/stringa-palindroma-cpp.md

 ---
-title: Stringa palindroma in c++
+title: Check if a string is a palindrome in C++
-description: Data una stringa, verificheremo se si parla di una stringa palindroma o meno
+description: Given a string, we will check whether it is a palindrome or not.
 img: /images/articles/stringa-palindroma.webp
-alt: palindroma
+alt: palindrome
 author: Giancarmelo
-keywords: stringa palindroma, stringa palindroma c++, stringa palindroma cpp, c++ stringa palindroma, cpp stringa palindroma
+keywords: palindrome string, palindrome string in c++, palindrome string in cpp, c++ palindrome string, cpp palindrome string
 cAt: 2021-01-17T19:27:10.934Z
 uAt: 2021-01-17T19:27:10.934Z
 categories: